 Make sure your mailing address and other contact information are up to date.

 With an enhanced ePASS account, you can update your address and other information for Medicaid online without having to call or visit your local DSS.

 DSS will mail you a letter if you need to complete a renewal form.

 If you receive a renewal form, fill it out and return it to your local DSS right away to help avoid a gap in Medicaid coverage.

 How do I know if my Atrium Health Wake Forest Baptist doctor is in an NC Medicaid health plan?

 Atrium Health Wake Forest Baptist doctors and hospitals are the following NC Medicaid health insurance plans:

 If you have any questions, please contact your health plan.

-Important: If you have a medical emergency, you should go to the closest hospital emergency room.
-Wake Forest Baptist Health hospitals provide services to all patients seeking treatment for an emergency medical condition.
-It doesn’t matter what health insurance plan you have or if you can pay for emergency services.
+Important: If you have a medical emergency, go to the closest hospital emergency room.
+Atrium Health Wake Forest Baptist hospitals provide services to all patients seeking treatment for an emergency medical condition, regardless of what health insurance plan you have or if you can pay for emergency services.

 Frequently Asked Questions